NUHacks/constitution/constitution.md

 ## Article 7: Parliamentary Authority and Procedure

+### Section 1: Authority
+The Hacks Advisory Board is composed of all members, and enjoys all powers of the club that are not specifically delegated to an officer.
+These include, among other things, organizing events, appropriating funds for events, and generally guiding the direction of the club.
+These powers can be delegated.
+For example, the Advisory Board may appoint a member to handle the organization of a particular event or events rather than handling the entire process by voting.

-### Section 1
+### Section 2
 Robert's Rules of Order will be the guide for all organizational procedures not specifically defined in the Constitution or by-laws of Hacks.

-### Section 2
+### Section 3
 Quorum will be 50% of total current Voting Members, rounded up to the nearest integer.

+### Section 4: Removal of officers
+Officers may be removed by the a 2/3 majority vote of current Voting Members.
+In the event that the Advisory Board removes an officer, the procedure for replacing that officer will be the same as if they had resigned voluntarily.

 ## Article 8: Amendments to the Constitution and By-laws